severmanolescu/Crypto-Bot-Ecosystem/README.md

 ### Planned Features
 + Forex news integration
-+ Web dashboard enhancements
++ Web dashboard enhancements (please see: https://github.com/severmanolescu/trades_command_center)
 + AI trading bots

 ### Infrastructure
 + Python 3.12
-+ The bots currently are running on a Raspberry PI 4, but they can be used on any device that can run Python
++ The bots are currently running on a Raspberry PI 4, but they can be used on any device that can run Python

 ### Setup & Installation
 + Clone the repository locally